-The situation may arise where insufficient quotations are received to satisfy requirements outlined in Clause 3.4.
+The situation may arise where insufficient quotations are received to satisfy requirements outlined in section 3.4.
 This may occasionally occur where there are few suppliers for the goods, services or works being sought or the work is highly specialised.
-In this case, the details of the suppliers contacted for quote must be recorded in eBMS/Nimblex and an appropriate comment recorded.
+In this case, the details of the suppliers contacted for quote must be recorded in the Procurement and Contract Management system and an appropriate comment recorded.
 Any evidence such as emails requesting the quote should also be recorded.